Southwest of Barcelona, the low, vine-clad hills of the Penedès are the source of 95% of the world’s cava—and offer an interesting day trip

 Commuter trains on the C4 line (Rodalies) from Plaça de Catalunya go to the main centre of cava production: Sant Saduri d’Anoia (44 minutes).

 The easy way, however, is to go on a tour: from late March to December every Monday, Wednesday, Friday and Sunday Catalunya Bus Turístic leaves Plaça de Catalunya for a day long guided and tasting tour at three wineries: Jean Leon, Miguel Torres and Freixenet, with a ten percent discount if you book online.
-Or go on a guided bike tour through the vines with El Molí, a company dedicated small group wine and gastronomy tours.
-Also see the Codorníu website (below) for a wide choice of tours: they even run their own bus direct from Barcelona.
+Also see Codorníu for a wide choice of tours: they even run their own bus direct from Barcelona.